Frederick Irving Anderson

-Like the Selfridge tales to come, "The Half-Way House" takes place in New England.
+Like most of the Selfridge tales to come, "The Half-Way House" takes place in New England.
 "The Half-Way House" is set in Litchfield County, Connecticut.

 Belden is a civil engineer; his next project is building a bridge in the Andes in South America.
 Civil engineers are seen favorably by Anderson.
 And many other American writers of his era.

 Mystery Plot.
 "The Half-Way House" is a "how-done-it": it challenges the detective and reader to figure out how the crime was committed.
 Anderson's "Gulf Stream Green" (1929) will also be a how-done-it.